ZarnackGroup/racoon_clip/docs/tutorial_customise.rst

     # deduplicate
     deduplicate: True

 All these options can also be specified in the command line instead of the config file.
-For the command line parameters check out
+For the command-line parameters, check out

 .. code:: bash